 49.004 Red-barred Tortrix, June 11th 2016.
 Reared from a larva spun up in Bilberry leaves at North Dean wood in May of that year.

-49.010 Heath Twist (Philedonides lunana) - male, one of several flying by day at Norland Bilberry slopes, Apr.16th 2010.
-Netted by day.
+49.010 Heath Twist (Philedonides lunana), a male netted by day.
+It was one of several flying by day at Norland Bilberry slopes on Apr.
+16th 2010.
 The males are unusual for micros in that they have pectinate (feathered) antennae.

 Brindled Tortrix (Ptycholoma lecheana), May 22nd 2014.
 Reared from the larva pictured above.
 Length of pupal stage about 6 days!